 Keep It Simple and Focused

 Your political brand should be clear and concise.
-When crafting your message, think about what you want voters to know about you and what sets you apart from your opponents.
-Stick to a few key points and avoid getting bogged down in the details.
+When crafting your message, consider what you want voters to know about you and what sets you apart from your opponents.
+Stick to key points and avoid getting bogged down in the details.
 Keep your message positive and focused on the future.

 Stay On Message